 - 1. Edit the inventory.ini file generated in the previous steps. - a.
 In the section [all], specify the target VM host server with hostname and Management IP address.
 Also set ansible_user to root (non-root user is not currently supported) and ansible_password to match the SSH configuration of the VM host.
-If the server is configured with passwordless SSH the ansible_password host variable can be removed.

-Note: The hostname can be the actual or a logical hostname.
-If a different hostname is used, be sure to update the configuration files such that host_vars/<hostname>.yml exists.

-b.
-In the [vm host] section, update the hostname to match that defined in [all].
+If the server is configured with passwordless SSH the ansible_password host variable can be removed. - Note: The hostname can be the actual or a logical hostname.
+If a different hostname is used, be sure to update the configuration files such that host_vars/<hostname>.yml exists. - Note: In case of multinode setup more VM host servers need to be added to [vm_host] section and [all] section. - b.
+In the [vm_host] section, update the hostname to match that defined in [all].